crashoverride777/swifty-ads/README.md

 # Mediation

 I think mediation is the best way forward with this helper if you would like to use multiple ad providers.
-This means you can use the AdMob APIs to show ads from multiple providers without having to write extra code.
+This means you can use the AdMob APIs to show ads from multiple providers, including iAds, without having to write extra code.
-To add mediation networks please follow the instructions
+To add mediation networks please follow these instructions

 https://developers.google.com/admob/ios/mediation